 - 1. Install nodejs and npm. - 2.
-Install snarkjs (npm install -g snarkjs). - 3.
+Install snarkjs (npm install -g snarkjs@0.1.11). - 3.
 Install our fork of circom (npm install -g alex-ozdemir/circom#cs251). - 4.
 Install the mocha test runner (npm install -g mocha). - 5.
 Download and unzip the starter code. - 6.
 Run npm install within the resulting folder. - 7.
 Run npm test and verify that most of the tests fail, but not because of missing dependencies.
+(Note if tests fail because of dependency issues, you might be using an incompatible version of snarkjs.
+Please use version 0.1.11 as specified in the package.json file.